mszegedy/plea/story/ch-5.md

 "Not really."

 "Good.
-Anyway, so, Ryzhaya's words (or I think she was called Marsymyaku) were originally sung in really archaic Nganasan, but this version has translations and annotations in Old Komi by her great-granddaughter H"andula"amyaku, so you should get out the translators for both… shoot, I never explained this, but we have spirits we trained to translate stuff, I'll show you.
-I think it was H"andula"amyaku's idea to call it _Metamorphoses_, by the way.
+Anyway, so, Ryzhaya's words (or I think she was called Marsymyaku) were originally sung in really archaic Nganasan, but this version has translations and annotations in Old Komi by her great-granddaughter H”andula”amyaku, so you should get out the translators for both… shoot, I never explained this, but we have spirits we trained to translate stuff, I'll show you.
+I think it was H”andula”amyaku's idea to call it _Metamorphoses_, by the way.
 I'm not sure she knew that that was already a thing."

 "Okay.
 Um.
 Why is it called _Metamorphoses_ if there's nothing about shapeshifting in it?"